AchinthyaJ/DeathClient/README.md

 ## ⚠️ Disclaimer

-Death Client is an independent project and is not affiliated with Mojang or Microsoft.
+Aether Launcher is an independent project and is not affiliated with Mojang or Microsoft.

 ---